 I was right.
 But she was also right about how simple it is.

-Not only is Instant Pot yogurt ridiculously easy, way more economical than buying yogurt, but it’s hands down THE BEST YOGURT YOU’LL EVER TASTE.
+Not only this yogurt ridiculously easy and way more economical, but it’s hands down THE BEST YOGURT YOU’LL EVER TASTE.
+Legit. 😎

-I know what you’re thinking… How Can You Be That Gaga Over The Taste of Instant Pot Yogurt?
+I know what you’re thinking… How Can You Be That Gaga Over The Taste of Yogurt?

 Because it doesn’t even taste like yogurt!
 It’s INFINITELY more creamy, less pungent, and insanely smooth tasting.
 It’s like eating a bowl of whipped cream without the empty promises of starting a juice cleanse after.